 Specifically, the departmental requirements consist of the satisfactory completion of:

 - A minimum of 36 semester hours in graduate level courses (excluding CBE 600) in chemical engineering and related fields beyond the baccalaureate.
-These courses must include the four core courses and at least 6 hours of courses at the 600 level from UT.
+These courses must include the five core courses listed below and at least 6 hours of courses at the 600 level from UT.